From the moment we wake up, we consume a crazy high amount of content.

 In just one minute: 7 million Snapchat videos are posted.
 Over 2 million Instagram posts get “hearted.”
 Facebook gets over 4 million likes.
 Nearly 350,000 tweets happen.
 Google translates 69 million words.
 (Contently)

-In one day: two million blogs are posted.
+In one day: almost three million blogs are posted.

 So it only makes sense that you should share your awesome content on all of those platforms in order to have the greatest reach.